Exifilm

 I like TurboGears because it incorporates the best parts of Zope: XHTML page templates, an object oriented database, transactions, object dispatch, input validation, and error handling, but is somewhat lighter weight and easier to work with if your goal isn't strictly content management (like Plone which I also like).

-The world also needed blog software with a cool name from letterpress.
+The world also needed blog software with a cool name from letterpress printing.

 Quoins is a component blogging system for TurboGears.
 You can incorporate it easily into your TurboGears application, whatever it may be.
 The Articles section of this site is Quoins.